-The General Manager of Belmont Light will, on an on-going basis, discuss the status of the power supply portfolios, including percentages from renewable or carbon free resources, with the Light Board Advisory Committee (LBAC) and with the Light Board.
+The General Manager of Belmont Light will, on an on-going basis, discuss the status of the power supply opportunities portfolios, including purchases percentages from renewable or carbon free resources, with the Light Board Advisory Committee (LBAC) and with the Light Board.
 Individual contractual power supply opportunities will be discussed in advance with LBAC and with the Light Board.
 Terms of the arrangement and its benefits should be specified.
+If, due to exigent circumstances, it is not practicable to discuss an individual contractual supply opportunity with LBAC and with the Light Board in advance of the need to enter into a contractual arrangement, the General Manager of Belmont Light or his/her designee will make a diligent effort to contact the Chair of LBAC and the Light Board's Chair to discuss said proposed arrangement.